Introduction

 New problem - Evolvement

-Expedia’s sponsored partners purchase ad placements within our content, and one of their core requirements is visual equity:
+Expedia’s partners purchased ad placements within our content, and one of their core requirements is visual equity:

 each card must be exactly the same size with no visual hierarchy.